AZDeveloper777/FreeBSDDotNetGuide/TheGuide.md

    It will look like it is looping on "SOURCE_BUILD_SDK_DIR_ARCADE_SHARED_FX_SDK" but wait and eventually it will finish.

 6. When you get the prompt back, type dotnet --version and you should see some output that looks like "8.0.106".
+7. Follow the "KDE Wallet" instructions in this repo.

 Getting an IDE setup: